alastairpatrick/qos/README.md

 ### Multi-core preemptive multi-tasking

 Tasks have affinity to a particular core on which they run.
 They can be explicitly migrated to another core while running.
-This is underlying mechanism on which multi-core IPC is built.
+This is the underlying mechanism on which multi-core IPC is built.

 ```c
 struct qos_task_t* qos_new_task(uint8_t priority, qos_proc0_t entry, int32_t stack_size);